imjoehaines/sihae/README.md

 - `SIHAE_TITLE` &mdash; the title of your blog
 - `SIHAE_SUMMARY` &mdash; the summary (line below the title) of your blog
 - `ENABLE_REGISTRATION` &mdash; whether to allow users to be registered.
 This should be turned off after the you have registered your initial user

+## Custom Themes

+Creating a custom theme is super easy; Sihae will try to load template files from `templates/theme` before falling back to the root of `templates`.
+This means you can replace any template by creating a file with the same name inside `templates/theme`.
+For example, you can create a custom 404 page by creating `templates/theme/404.phtml`.

+The `templates/theme` directory is ignored by git in the Sihae repository so it won't be overwritten in future versions.

+If you need to include images, CSS or JavaScript in your theme, there is a `public/theme` directory to store any assets your theme requires.
+This is also ignored by git.